evrythng/reactor-screenly/README.md

 # reactor-screenly

-Packaged Reactor script for communicating with the Screenly API for enabling/disabling playlists using EVRYTHNG actions.
+Packaged Reactor script for communicating with the [Screenly API](https://www.screenly.io/) for enabling/disabling playlists using EVRYTHNG actions.

+## What is it good for?

+Screenly is a leading digital signage platform.
+By connecting it with the EVRYTHNG platform you can now display personalized content on screens when people interact with EVRYTHNG tagged products.
+For instance imagine changing the content of in-store screens depending on the products customers pick up.
+With this connector, this is now possible within minutes!

 ## Screenly Setup